texastsarulebook/texastsarulebook.github.io/docs/ute-high-school-projects/technical-design.md

 ### Pictorial View

 Pictorial Drawing - provides a 3D like image to help understand the shape of an object or to assist in interpreting a drawing.
-There are three types of pictorial drawings: isometric drawings, oblique drawings,
+There are three types of pictorial drawings: isometric drawings, oblique drawings, and perspective drawings.

 | Event                                                                                                       | Details                                  | Event # |
 | ----------------------------------------------------------------------------------------------------------- | ---------------------------------------- | ------- |